Windows and Doors Permit Requirements in Houston, TX

 Houston is a major city of 2,304,580 residents in Texas that follows the 2021 IRC.
-Houston is generally more lenient than the standard IRC when it comes to window / door projects — more exemptions and fewer permit triggers.
-You're looking at roughly $75 – $300 in permit fees, plan on about About 2 weeks for approval — plus you can apply online.
+Houston is generally more lenient than the standard IRC when it comes to windows and doors projects, more exemptions and fewer permit triggers.
+You're looking at roughly $75 – $300 in permit fees, plan on about 2 weeks for approval, plus you can apply online.

 Replacing exterior windows or doors in the same size opening with no structural changes is generally exempt from permits.